 Result: input-interface: outside input-status: up input-line-status: up output-interface: dmz output-status: up output-line-status: up Action: allow

-Again the result is that the packet is allowed.
-The ACLs check out, the configuration looks fine, and users on the Internet (outside) should be able to access that webserver using the external IP.
+Again, the result is that the packet is allowed.
+The ACLs check out, the configuration looks fine, and users on the Internet (outside) should be able to access that web server with the external IP.

-Verification procedures are included in Step 4 - Testing Configuration with Packet Tracer Feature.
+Verification procedures are included in Step 4 - Testing Configuration with the Packet Tracer Feature.

 There is currently no specific troubleshooting information available for this configuration.

 The configuration of an ASA to do basic NAT is not that daunting of a task.
-The example in this document can be adapted to your specific scenario by changing the IP addresses and ports used in the above example configurations.
+The example in this document can be adapted to your specific scenario if you change the IP addresses and ports used in the example configurations.
 The final ASA configuration for this, when combined, looks similar to this for an ASA 5510: